kcaliskan/advanced-js/2-js-foundation-II/6-execution-contexts-hoisting-scopes-summary.md

 1. The first Execution Context that gets created when the JavaScript engine runs your code is called the “Global Execution Context”

-2. Global Execution Context will consist of two things - a global object and a variable called "this". "this" will reference the global object which will be window if you’re running JavaScript in the browser or global if you’re running it in a Node environment.
+2. Global Execution Context will consist of two things - a global object and a variable called `this`. `this` will reference the global object which will be `window` object if you’re running JavaScript in the browser or `global` if you’re running it in a Node environment.

 ![js-foundaion-ii-execution-contexts-hoisting-scopes-summary-1](../img/js-foundaion-ii-execution-contexts-hoisting-scopes-summary-1.png)

 3. Execution Context has two separate phases, a "Creation" phase, and an "Execution" phase and each phase has its own unique responsibilities.

-During the Creation phase window and this are created, variable declarations (name and handle) are assigned a default value of undefined, and any function declarations (getUser) are placed entirely into memory.
+During the Creation phase `window` and `this` are created, variable declarations (name and handle) are assigned a default value of `undefined`, and any function declarations (getUser) are placed entirely into memory.
 Then once we enter the Execution phase, the JavaScript engine starts executing the code line by line and assigns the real values to the variables already living in memory.

 - Create a global object.
 - Create an object called “this”.
 - Set up memory space for variables and functions.
-- Assign variable declarations a default value of “undefined” while placing any function declarations in memory.
+- Assign variable declarations a default value of `undefined` while placing any function declarations in memory.

 ![js-foundaion-ii-global-execution-context-summary-2](../img/js-foundaion-ii-global-execution-context-summary-2.gif)

-During the Creation phase window and this are created, variable declarations (name and handle) are assigned a default value of undefined, and any function declarations (getUser) are placed entirely into memory.
+During the Creation phase `window` and `this` are created, variable declarations (name and handle) are assigned a default value of `undefined`, and any function declarations (getUser) are placed entirely into memory.
 Then once we enter the Execution phase, the JavaScript engine starts executing the code line by line and assigns the real values to the variables already living in memory.

-This process of assigning variable declarations a default value of undefined during the creation phase is called "Hoisting".
+This process of assigning variable declarations a default value of `undefined` during the creation phase is called `Hoisting`.

 Hoisting is the behavior of moving the variables or function declarations to the top of their respective enrionments during the creation phase.
 Variables are partially hoisted and function declarations are hoisted.